 • the majority of foundations are funded by inviolable capital and ensure its goal-oriented governance.

-Community philanthropy is an international movement that facilitates positive changes within societies on almost every continent.
+Community philanthropy is an international movement that facilitates positive change in societies across almost every continent.
 Globally, there are 1,864 active community foundations, 670 of which are in Europe.
 Nine of these operate in Latvia – in Talsi, Lielvārde, Valmiera, Alūksne and Ape, Kandava, Limbaži, Mid-Latgale, Ķekava and Liepāja.
 They span 26 municipalities and almost 300,000 residents.

 Community foundation contact information.